paulaamaya/notes/c.md

 **`auto`** Principal storage class.
 Considered "local" to the block where they are defined, and child blocks.
 They can be masked when a child block declares them again.

-**`extern`** Default class for all functions and variables declared outside of functions and can be used trouhghout the program.
+**`extern`** Default class for all functions and variables declared outside of functions and can be used throughout the program.
 Such variables can be masked by child blocks redeclaring them, but their values cannot be destroyed.

 ```c
 #include <stdio.h>